Bike Patrol (406-862-2940)

 Bikes are permitted on Chair 1 and Chair 10.
 Riders are responsible for loading their own bikes, but lift operators are available for assistance.
 A Bike Trail Lift Access Ticket is required for lift-accessed trails and can be purchased at the Lift Plaza Ticket Center, Base Lodge or Village Rentals.

 All trails are marked with signs stating trail difficulty level.
 Similar to skiing, green trails are the easiest, blue are intermediate black trails are expert-only.
+Please choose appropriate trails and stay within your ability.
 See the trail map for trail descriptions.
 Signs also mark road and hiking trail intersections.
 Be aware of road crossings and yield to all vehicles on the road.
 Stay on designated trails.

 KNOW THE CODE, IT’S YOUR RESPONSIBILITY